MaterializeInc/materialize/doc/developer/design/jepsen-plan.md

 ## Analysis

-The neat thing about Materialize is that it ought to provide strict serializability across *all* of these transactions, which means we shouldn't have to do any special processing around deriving separate orders for Postgres, Kafka, Materialize, etc. We can, I think, shovel the entire history of transactions across all n services right into Elle, and it'll tell us whether or not strict serializability actually held.
+The neat thing about Materialize is that it ought to provide serializability across *all* of these transactions, which means we shouldn't have to do any special processing around deriving separate orders for Postgres, Kafka, Materialize, etc. We can, I think, shovel the entire history of transactions across all n services right into Elle, and it'll tell us whether or not strict serializability actually held!